mtkennerly/ludusavi/README.md

 When backup #7 is created, because the full retention is set to 2, Ludusavi will delete backups 1 through 3.

+### Cloud backup
+You can integrate Ludusavi with cloud backup tools of your choice, as long as they can make the storage available as what looks like a normal folder.
+For example:

+* If you use something like [Google Drive for Desktop](https://www.google.com/drive/download), which creates a special drive (`G:`) to stream from/to the cloud, then you can configure Ludusavi to use a folder in that drive.
+* If you use something like [Rclone](https://rclone.org), which mounts cloud storage as a normal-looking folder, then you can configure Ludusavi to use that mount folder.
+* If you use something like [Syncthing](https://syncthing.net), which continuously synchronizes a local folder across systems, then you can configure Ludusavi to use that local folder.

 ### Selective scanning
 Once you've done at least one full scan (via the preview/backup buttons), Ludusavi will remember the games it found and show them to you the next time you run the program.